kunilovskaya/hypohyper/README.md

 **(1.2) devise a strategy to fight OOV in testset**
 - get top ten most frequent hypernym synsets for OOV test items
 - get FastTest rpresentations
-- _TODO_ cooccurence statistics
+- cooccurence and/or Hearst statistics

 **(1.3) test alternative learning METHODs**
 * try training on avaraged synset vectors (deworded)
 * apply negative sampling (neg-hyp, neg-syn) (adoptation of Ustalov's [hyperstar2017](https://arxiv.org/pdf/1707.03903) or make use of [PatternSims](https://github.com/cental/patternsim))
-* use cooccurrence statistics (corpus-informed25)
+* use cooccurrence/Hearst statistics (corpus-informed25)
+* learn a classifier to directly predict the hypernym synset id for testwords, train on hyponym vectors and the assigned hypernym ids
+* increase the training by converting MWE from ruWordNet found in a huge corpus into single tokens (ex. wild_ADJ::bird_NOUN) and learning dedicated vectors for them

-### (2) Finding most-similar synset in ruWordNet
+### ~~(2) Finding most-similar synset in ruWordNet~~ -- Get the first id for the words, found most similar to the predicted hypernym vector

 **(2.1) decide how to approach MWE in ruWordNet (1/4 of synsets don't have single word lemmas, which renders them unavailable for hypernym synset id search)**
 * limit the ruWordNet lemma search space to single-word items only
-* _IMPROVE_ for the synsets that do not have single word representations use main words of their MW lemmas
+* for the synsets that do not have single word representations use main words of their MW lemmas
-* instead of using word vectors, get averaged synset vectors as hyponym candidates
+* instead of using word vectors, get averaged synset vectors as hyponym candidates~~

 **(2.2) simple tricks**
 * exclude duplicates and selves in the output